-- () if the child is old enough, the Case Worker should have explained the situation. - reassure them as best you can without being overbearing and without making things up to answer their questions. - Ity to make the child feel welcome and comfortable, bathroom is, perhaps show them a teddy or toy that can be their special thing while staying in your home. - Ity to get them involved in an activity- something fun. - if they have any belongings, help the child unpack without making negative comments about their belongings, show them their room and the things that are theirs while they are staying with you. - If there are other people/children in your home, introduce the child and try to engage the child with these people. - If you have other children, see if the child will join in a game with them. - establish familiar routines and objects to comfort the child. - () if the child is extremely distressed sit with them somewhere quiet and comfort them. - often night-time can be the time when children become most upset.
+- if the child is old enough, the Case Worker should have explained the situation. - reassure them as best you can without being overbearing and without making things up to answer their questions. - try to make the child feel welcome and comfortable, give them something to eat and show them where the bathroom is, perhaps show them a teddy or toy that can be their special thing while staying in your home. - try to get them involved in an activity- something fun. - if they have any belongings, help the child unpack without making negative comments about their belongings, show them their room and the things that are theirs while they are staying with you. - if there are other people/children in your home, introduce the child and try to engage the child with these people. - if you have other children, see if the child will join in a game with them. - establish familiar routines and objects to comfort the child. - if the child is extremely distressed sit with them somewhere quiet and comfort them. - often night-time can be the time when children become most upset.
 They may have been fine through the day but may become upset around bedtime.
-Read the child a story, or offer to leave a lamp on. - Iet them know they can come and get you if they need something and again be reassuring and comforting.
+Read the child a story, or offer to leave a lamp on. - let them know they can come and get you if they need something and again be reassuring and comforting.